ethansilvas/wireshark-web-packet-capture/README.md

 # Wireshark Web Packet Capture

-Setup Wireshark on a Linux machine and complete packet captures on an ethernet port for HTTP/HTTPS network traffic
+In this project I setup Wireshark on an Ubuntu Linux machine, perform packet captures on an ethernet port, and use Wireshark display filters to view HTTP and HTTPS traffic from specific IP addresses.

 ## Part 1 - Setup Wireshark and Packet Capture HTTPS Traffic